- Home

 When preparing for this question, the first step is to choose the strengths you want to discuss.

-These can include skill-based strengths, which are learned through education and experience – such as team management and public speaking skills.
+These can include skill-based strengths, which are learned through education and experience, such as team management and public speaking skills.
 However, they can also include character-based strengths, like curiosity, integrity, and discipline.

 While some employers only want to hear about one, others will ask for multiple.
-Though you won’t know this until you’re asked, so it’s a good idea to prepare multiple answers (experts generally recommend three) and choose one as your primary strength.
+Though you won’t know this until you’re asked, so it’s a good idea to prepare multiple examples (experts generally recommend three) and choose one as your primary strength.
 This way, you’ll be ready either way.

 2. Look at the job description